UK reports 146,390 new Covid cases and 313 deaths

 This means that 150,057 people have now died in the UK within 28 days of testing positive for the virus – although the number of people whose death certificates mention Covid-19 now sits at 174,000.

 According to the UK Health Security Agency (UKHSA), more than 1.22 million people have tested positive for the virus since Sunday – a rise of 10.6 per cent on the previous week.
+The number of cases reported on Saturday is the lowest in 11 days.

+As of Thursday, there were 18,454 people in hospital with coronavirus – up from 14,126 a week prior on New Year’s Eve.
+Some 868 of those in hospital on Thursday – or 4.7 per cent – required mechanical ventilation to help them breathe.

+“What we are seeing from hospital admissions is that stays in hospital do appear to be on average shorter, which is good news,” Dr Mike Tildesley, of the University of Warwick, said on Saturday.
+“Symptoms appear to be a little bit milder, so this is what we are seeing consistently with the Omicron variant.”

 Register for free to continue reading